 About Cyagen Biosciences & VectorBuilder

-Cyagen Biosciences is an innovative biotechnology company that specializes in custom animal models, DNA vector construction, virus packaging services, and other molecular biology services.
+Cyagen Biosciences is an innovative biotechnology company that specializes in custom animal models, including transgenic mice, knockout mice, DNA vector construction, virus packaging services, and other molecular biology services.
 We also offer a comprehensive catalog of stem cell lines, cell culture reagents, and growth factors.

 VectorBuilder is our online DNA vector construction platform designed to make tedious cloning projects obsolete.